This article was last updated by on

 • Plant the stem in the potting mix while leaving its leaf above the surface.

 • Wait for one or two months, and new growths shall be noticeable.
-Let them be for a few more months, then transplant them to individual pots.
+Let them be for a few more months, then transplant them into individual pots.

 3. Propagation via Division